tsedio/tsed/docs/tutorials/vike.md

 We recommend you to start your project with the [starter project](https://github.com/tsedio/tsed-vike-example).

-The start project is a monorepo (Nx) with 2 projects:
+The starter project is a monorepo (Nx) with 2 projects:

 - `packages/server`: the backend project
   - `packages/server/controllers/pages`: the controllers pages directory
-  - `packages/server/controllers/rest`: the controllers Rest directory
+  - `packages/server/controllers/rest`: the controllers REST directory
 - `packages/app`: the frontend project
   - `packages/app/pages`: the pages directory
   - `packages/app/renderer`: the app shell directory (header, footer, layout, etc...)